“The Sandstone Center of the World”

 At this time it is necessary for the New Indian Ridge Museum’s office to release an updated and revised statement regarding the approximate date of construction of the Shupe House – the first frame house in Amherst, Ohio – and its history relative to other early houses and settlers’ arrivals.

-Written histories state that Mr. Shupe did in fact build the first frame house in Amherst, and another early settler who arrived soon after Shupe, Frederick Onstine, built one of the early frame houses in this area.
+Written histories state that Mr. Shupe did in fact build the first frame house in Amherst, and another early settler who arrived soon after Shupe, Frederick Onstine, built another early frame house in this area.
 The Chiliab Smith (arrived about 1815) house is also one of the early frame houses.
 It has been said that Frederick Onstine, who returned to America after moving to Canada during the war of 1812, brought his house building supplies from the East.
 He came between in 1817.
-If this anecdote is true, he would have his building supplies readily accessible and did not need to construct a log cabin, as many early settlers did.
-We however believe, through tax records, that a log structure was built before the frame house.
+If this anecdote is true, he would have his building supplies readily accessible and did not need to construct a log house, as many early settlers did.
+We however understand, through tax records, that a log structure was built before the frame house.
 Chiliab Smith probably did build a log house before the frame structure.
 The Onstine family story is fascinating, as their patriotism to America led them to support their country during the conflict with the British at the time of the War of 1812.
-The family was later rewarded as the government gave them lands here in the Western Reserve.
+The family was later rewarded as the U.S. government gave them lands here in the Western Reserve.
 Please contact the Museum directly via our contact page to learn more about the Shupe and Onstine family stories.